The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Case Studies

+In all the plots in this section, we show snapshots at the time when the distance between the two closest aircraft is smallest.
+The two red aircraft are the closest pair, and their distance is printed in the bottom right of each figure.
+The solid line shows the historic path of each aircraft, and the dotted line is the future trajectory.

-The ACASXu collision avoidance system was designed with two aircraft in mind, an ownship and an intruder.
+\textbf{Three Aircraft Scenario.} The original collision avoidance system was designed with two aircraft in mind, an ownship and an intruder.
 We adapted it to the multi-aircraft case, but this mismatch between the system design assumptions and usage scenario can lead to problems.
-While the system does usually avoid collisions, it is not difficult to find cases where it fails, especially when there are more than two aircraft.
-With three aircraft, we could find cases where the collision distance property was violated.

-In all the plots in this section, we show snapshots in time where the distance between aircraft is minimized for a particular scenario.
-The two red aircraft in each image are the closest pair, and their distance is printed in the bottom right of each figure.
-The solid line shows the historic path of each aircraft, and the dotted line is the future trajectory.

-In Figure~\ref{fig:acasxu3}, we show a three-aircraft scenario, where the initial circle diameter is 90,000 ft.
-Using the original ACASXu system, where a \emph{clear-of-conflict} output runs the waypoint-follower logic, is unsafe.
-Figure~\ref{fig:acasxu3}(a) shows this case, where the distance between the top two aircraft is 175 ft, violating the near mid-air collision safety distance.
-The other two subplots show the system using Black-Box Simplex with a safety distance of 1500ft, and the minimum separation is 1602 ft, which satisfies the constraint.
+In Figure~\ref{fig:acasxu3}, we show such a scenario, where the initial circle diameter is 90,000 ft.
+In Figure~\ref{fig:acasxu3}(a), the minimum distance between the top two aircraft is 175 ft, violating the near mid-air collision safety distance.
+The other two subplots show the system using \bsa with a safety distance of 1500 ft; the minimum separation is 1602 ft, which satisfies the constraint.